levimaaia/emailler/README-emailler.md

 POP65 is a Post Office Protocol v3 (POP3) client for the Apple II.
 It requires an Uthernet-II ethernet card and will not work with other interfaces without modification, because it uses the W5100 hardware TCP/IP stack.
 POP65 is used to download new email messages from a POP3 email server.
 (I use Dovecot on the Raspberry Pi as my POP3 server, but other POP3 servers should work too.)

+Before running `POP65.SYSTEM` for the first time, be sure you have created the email root directory and the `SPOOL` directory, as described above.
+POP3 will initialize the `INBOX` mailbox, creating `NEXT.EMAIL` and `EMAIL.DB` files if they do not exist.

 POP65 runs without any user interaction and performs the following tasks:

  - Detect Uthernet-II
  - Obtain IP address using DHCP
- - Connect to POP3 server using parameters from first three lines of `POP65.CFG`
+ - Connect to POP3 server using parameters from first three lines of `POP65.CFG`. (`USER` and `PASS` commands)
- - Enquire how many email messages are waiting (`STAT` command)
+ - Enquire how many email messages are waiting. (`STAT` command)
  - Download each email in turn (`RETR` command) and store it in the `SPOOL` directory.
  - If configured to delete messages on the POP3 server, messages are deleted after successful download (`DELE` command)
  - Once all messages have been downloaded, disconnect from the POP3 server (`QUIT` command)